adam-on-the-internet/dsm-pth/src/assets/rules-archive/2020_08_17/amendment.md

 ## Rule 28.
 Manner of Addressing Council

+### Difference

+**At each regular Council meeting, if any requests to speak have been received,** ~~A~~
+**a**
+person desiring to address the Council shall step to the podium, state his or her name, address, and group affiliation (if any) and speak clearly into the microphone.

+**If the meeting is entirely electronic, the person shall use the prescribed method for comments, but shall not speak on the same item more than once.
+If the meeting is not entirely electronic, then only those persons in attendance at the physical location of the meeting will be permitted to speak and only in accordance with these rules and the City Code.
+The person shall follow these rules and the direction of the presiding officer at all times.**

 ### Before

 A person desiring to address the Council shall step to the podium,